yoavst/ida-objc-helper/README.md

   - Optimize `_objc_storeStrong` to an assignment.
 - Remove `__break` calls.
 - collapse `__os_log_impl` calls.
+- When in Obj-C method, Ctrl+4 will show xrefs to the selector.

 ## Installation
 1. clone the repo.